 Open to: Bracknell Forest and Wokingham Authority Schools, Academies and Private Schools.
 Home-educated children may also participate.
 See our Terms and Conditions.

 Closing date for entries: 24 March 2022

 Judging: 17, 18 and 19 May 2022 at 3M Centre, Cain Road, Bracknell.
 Please indicate your preferred date/time on the entry form.

-Please make sure that (i) the aircraft and launching device are only made from materials from the Materials List (ii) the aircraft does not exceed the weight limit (iii) the launching device does not exceed the maximum dimensions.
-Flight testing should be done indoors wherever possible to avoid the effect of windspeed on distance travelled.
-Please mark a launch line on the floor and place the launching device behind this.
-Launch the aircraft three times and measure the longest distance out of three attempts in metres and centimetres.
-Measure the distance travelled in a straight line from the 'launch line' to the nearest point of the aircraft.
-Any extra distance gained by the aircraft skidding along the ground should not be counted.
-Remember to film the testing and measuring as part of the video summary.
+The judges will check that (i) the aircraft and launching device are only made from materials from the Materials List (ii) the aircraft does not exceed the weight limit (iii) the launching device does not exceed the maximum dimensions.
+Flight testing will be done indoors to avoid the effect of windspeed on distance travelled.
+The judges will mark a launch line on the floor and place the launching device behind this.
+Entrants will be invited to launch their aircraft three times.
+The distance travelled will be measured in metres and centimetres in a straight line from the 'launch line' to the nearest point of the aircraft on landing.
+Any extra distance gained by the aircraft skidding along the ground will not be counted.
+The longest distance of the three flights be used for judging puposes.

 Up to 30 marks for the distance covered by the aircraft

 Up to 20 marks for STEM learning into aircraft design and factors affecting flight including forces, gravity and resistance

 Up to 20 marks for design and construction including material experimentation, prototyping, design modifications and overcoming problems and challenges

 Up to 15 marks for visual appearance/aesthetics of the aircraft